alexander-akhmetov/python-telegram/docs/source/tutorial.rst

     )

 .. note::
-    The library (actually ``tdlib``) stores messages database and received files in the ``/tmp/.tdlib_files/{phone_number}/``.
+    The library configures ``tdlib`` to store the messages database and received files in the ``/tmp/.tdlib_files/{phone_number}/``.
     You can change this behaviour with the ``files_directory`` parameter.

 .. note::
-    You can use bot tokens: just pass ``bot_token`` instead of ``phone``.
+    You can pass bot tokens by passing ``bot_token`` instead of ``phone``.

-After that, you have to login:
+Now you need to login to the Telegram.
+You can do it by calling the `login` method:

 .. code-block:: python

     tg.login()

-In this example we use a blocking version of the `login` function.
+In this example, we use a blocking version of the ``login`` function.
 You can find an example for non-blocking usage here: :ref:`non_blocking_login`.
-Telegram will send you a code in an SMS or as a Telegram message.
-If you have enabled 2FA, you will be asked for your password too.
-After successful login you can start using the library:
+Telegram will send you a code via SMS or as a Telegram message.
+If you have enabled 2FA, you will also be asked for your password.
+After successful login, you can start using the library:

 .. code-block:: python

-    # this function will be called
-    # for each received message
+    # This function will be called for each received message.
     def new_message_handler(update):
         print('New message!')

     tg.add_message_handler(new_message_handler)
-    tg.idle()  # blocking waiting for CTRL+C
+    tg.idle()  # Blocking, waiting for CTRL+C.

-This code adds a new message handler which prints a simple text every time it receives a new message.
+This code adds a new message handler that prints a simple text every time it receives a new message.
 ``tg.idle()`` is neccessary to block your script and wait for an exit shortcut (``CTRL+C``).

 If you run this code, you will see something like that: